Americans need jobs that work. This is how we get them there.

 Aside from supporting a very smart and handsome author, JOBS THAT WORK’s subscription tiers are aimed at arming workforce development organizations with the best information for navigating an uncertain time.

-Monthly ($10) and annual subscribers ($70 for early bird subscribers) will get regular listings of available workforce grant funds, expert analysis on funding trends, and subscriber-exclusive content.
+Monthly ($10) and annual subscribers ($100) will get regular listings of available workforce grant funds, expert analysis on funding trends, and subscriber-exclusive content—including the occasional breaking news on the impact of Trump Administration funding decisions.

 Founding subscribers ($150 and up) get all of the above and a 45-minute consulting call on your workforce and funding strategies.